diggadoodoo/discord.js-moderation-bot/README.md

 ---

 ### Warning: This will most likely be the worst code you have ever seen.
 I am pretty new to Discord.js, but new enough to commit a repository
-You can use this code, if you do not want to self-host/launch the bot by yourself you can [invite](https://discordapp.com/api/oauth2/authorize?client_id=606531108695179264&permissions=8&scope=bot) it to your server.
+You can use this code.

 ### Any errors?
-If you'd like to come to me personally, contact me [via my discord server](https://discord.gg/JsbdNvJ)
+If you'd like to come to me personally, contact me: `Olsen#5830`

 ---
 # Getting started (For people who aren't used to Discord.js)